cchauve/AGO-pipeline/doc/manual.md

 An AGO pipeline is defined by the following elements:
 - a set of input data files that include, at minima, a species tree, a set of gene families and gene orders for extant species, together with possibly additional data depending on the specific implemented pipeline;
-- a set of external computational tools, each with specific options, aimed to be run in a specific order, aimed at processing the input data to generate a set of gene orders for the ancestral species defined by the input species tree.
+- a set of external computational tools, each with specific options, aimed to be run in sequence, to process the input data in order to generate a set of syntenies (gene adjacencies) and gene orders for the ancestral species.

-An AGO pipeline is described by a YAML parameters file that is composed of two parts:
+An AGO pipeline is described by a <a href="https://yaml.org/">YAML</a> parameters file that is composed of two parts:
 - the first part, customized by the user, describes the input data, the tools to use in the pipeline and the options to run each tool;
 - the second part, that is fixed and should not be modified by the user, describes how to implement each step of the pipeline.